NathanStrutz/SheepComputerFundamentalsClass/computer.md

 Windows-based computers are the most common computers in the world, and knowing how to use them is critical to working most jobs.
 I highly recommend sending your student to school with one of these.

 Windows 10 and 11 are the current versions.
 If your laptop does not have this, it's too old.
-If it originally shipped with windows 8 or Vista, it's also probably too old.
+If it originally shipped with windows 7, 8 or Vista, it's also too old.

 Please check your computer for **Windows "S Mode" that won't allow us to install programs** or do the things we need in our class.